DataDog/documentation/content/en/account_management/billing/custom_metrics.md

 ### Effect of adding tags

 Adding tags **may not** result in more custom metrics.
 Your count of custom metrics usually scales with the most granular or detailed tag.
-Suppose you are measuring temperature in the US, and you have tagged your temperature metric by country and region.
+Suppose you are measuring temperature in the US, and you have tagged your `temperature` metric by country and region.
 You submit the following to Datadog:

 | Metric Name   | Tag Values                         |
 |---------------|------------------------------------|
 | `temperature` | `country:USA`, `region: Northeast` |
 | `temperature` | `country:USA`, `region: Southeast` |

-Suppose you wanted to add the tag `City` which has three values: `NYC`, `Miami`, and `Orlando`.
+Suppose you wanted to add the tag `city` which has three values: `NYC`, `Miami`, and `Orlando`.
 Adding this tag increases the number of custom metrics as it provides more detail and granularity to your dataset as shown below:

 | Metric Name   | Tag Values                                          |
 |---------------|-----------------------------------------------------|